Both Sides

-Both Sides is the fifth solo studio album by the English singer-songwriter Phil Collins.
+Both Sides is the fifth studio album by the English singer-songwriter Phil Collins.
 Featuring an adult-oriented soft rock-based sound, released on 8 November 1993 by Virgin in the UK and Atlantic in the US.
 Collins created the album entirely by himself, without any collaborations from outside songwriters and performers.
 The record received generally positive critical reviews, with Stephen Thomas Erlewine of AllMusic stating that the album's "artistically satisfying" songs feature "troubled, haunting tales".

 The album achieved commercial success, reaching in the United Kingdom, in Australia, and in the United States.
 Collins also went on the highly successful Both Sides of the World Tour upon its release.
 That effort involved over a hundred performances in a tour that went over a year.

 A special two-disc edition of the album, featuring the Live from the Board – Official Bootleg EP, as a second disc, titled Far Side... of the World: Gold Souvenir Tour Edition, was released in Southeast Asia and Australia in 1995.
 It peaked at in Australia.
 A newly remastered, two-disc deluxe edition of the album was released on 29 January 2016, as part of the Take a Look at Me Now series of Collins's studio album reissues.

 In a 2016 interview with The Guardian, Collins named Both Sides as his "favourite album from a songwriting and creative perspective".
 Collins also said: "It was very much a solo album.
 I played everything, the songs just streamed out of me, and as a writer, that's the kind of thing that you dream of.
 It was the second divorce!
 Personal relationships at that time were tangled, is a better way of saying it, and it all came very spontaneously."